-This particular journey is considered a particularly special Rocky Mountaineer route; the scenery is stunning and of course terminates in epic Whistler.
+This particular journey a particularly special Rocky Mountaineer route; the scenery is stunning and of course terminates in epic Whistler.
 As I had never visited the adventure resort it was another highlight of a great trip.

 Rail travel where it is possible is preferable to taking a plane for many travellers.
 It is more carbon friendly, the slower means of travel is relaxing enabling the passenger to enjoy the views and avoid the hassles of airports and security checks.
 I am also drawn to the romanticism of rail history, steam locomotives and the adventurous spirit of the pioneers that built the great railroads crossing vast expanses of open land.

-They blasted tunnels through whole mountains, built impressive rail bridges across mighty rivers and laid mile upon mile of track through some of the World’s greatest wildernesses, thousands of men involved in the back breaking labour.
+They blasted tunnels through whole mountains, built impressive rail bridges across mighty rivers and laid mile upon mile of track through some of the World’s greatest wildernesses, thousands of men involved in the back-breaking labour.
 It maybe a somewhat flawed perception but it is the imaginative inner child in me that it appeals to rather than the more questioning adult.